Goddy-2024/moringaGENAI-capstone-project/README.md

 - **Lifting state up** to share data between sibling components
 - **Props** for communication between parent and child

-You’ll build a **Login → Profile** workflow where a user logs in, their data is stored in state, and they can later view and edit that data in a profile page.
+You’ll build a **Create Account → Login** workflow where a user creates an account, the data & properties stored in state then used to manage the status and actions of the app during an account creation and a user login session

 ---